Mother gets 78-year prison term for killing daughters, 15 and 5, in Virginia - WTOP News

 Public defender Dawn Butorac said she expects Youngblood to appeal.

-Youngblood’s ex-husband, Ron Youngblood, who was Brooklynn’s father and played a significant role in rearing Sharon, said after Friday’s hearing that he chose a seat in the courtroom where he could not see his ex-wife because it was so painful to listen to the words of the woman who killed his daughters.
+Ron Youngblood, who was Brooklynn’s father and played a significant role in rearing Sharon, said he chose a seat in the courtroom where he could not see his ex-wife because it was so painful to listen to the words of the woman who killed his daughters.
 He said that he knew his ex-wife bore animosity toward him, but “never once did I imagine that she could do anything like that to our girls.”

+Fairfax County Commonwealth’s Attorney Steve Descano, whose office prosecuted the case, said in a statement after Friday’s hearing: “There is no outcome that can give these children back the lives that were taken from them, but today’s sentence is a measure of justice for their family.”

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.